Resort Wear 101; How to Disrupt a Dress Code Debacle & Slay Your Suitcase

 The typical Dress code in a tropical location is usually written in vague terms like “resort casual” or “elegant casual”, which are confusing to even the most seasoned traveler.
 Not to worry though, we’ve researched for you and broken it down into 4 main categories.

 Beachwear refers to the items that you wear while you are lounging poolside or on the beach and it is a style all its own.
 You can prove you’re a poolside fashionista by leaving your yoga pants, gym shorts, and tee shirts for your workouts and opting instead for breezy and comfortable beachwear including, fashionable swimsuits, floppy hats, (like this one from Amazon), and cute cover-ups.

 As with all of the resort wear dress codes, we think that the icing on the cake is in the accessories you add to your main pieces, so don’t forget to pack a big tote bag, sunglasses, and a cute tumbler or water bottle to keep your drinks cold.
 You can browse our swim wear collection for some inspiration and unique fun options.
 We even have this adorable customizable towels you can add to your suitcase as a conversation starter.
 (If you aren't finding what you're looking for drop us a line via our contact page - we can make it for you!)

-Remember the hotel, resort, or cruise line won’t allow you to walk through the main lobby or Guest areas without shoes and a coverup so makes sure that you pack a pair of easy beach slides or flip-flops like these cute (and completely rinseable) Nova flip flops that you won't mind getting sandy.
+Remember the hotel, resort, or cruise line won’t allow you to walk through the main lobby or Guest areas without shoes and a coverup so makes sure that you pack a pair of easy beach slides or flip-flops like these cute (and completely rinseable) Tori Burch Mini Miller Flip Flops that you won't mind getting sandy.

 Resort Casual in its simplest terms means casual clothing that is appropriate for the resort (when you are not at the beach).
 Resort casual is usually a daytime look worn for activities and even if you are exploring.